 Comparison with overseas railways is difficult because of a range of different factors.
 However, Australia's freight railways are generally comparable to mid-size, Class 2 US railways.
-Comparison with these railways shows that Australia's railways rate at similar levels for employee productivity and equipment utilisation.
+Comparison with these railways shows that Australia's railways rate at similar levels for employee product) equipment utilisation.

-Australia's urban rail systems have demonstrated their commitment to reform through significantly improved employee productivity and operating practices.
+Australia's urban rail systems have demonstrated their commitment to reform through sig~ improved employee productivity and operating practices.

-Urban rail employee numbers have declined 40% in the last ten years from 26,000 to 16,000.
-In that time, urban rail employee productivity has increased 90% from 15,000 journeys per employee in 1987/88 to 29,000 journeys per employee in 1996/97.
+Urban rail employee numbers have declined 40% in the last ten years from 26,000 to 16,0° time, urban rail employee productivity has increased 90% from 15,000 journeys per employe in 1996/97.

 Cost recovery on Australian urban rail systems averages 40%.
-This is similar to the New York Subway and the Paris Metro, but lower than Chicago (48%) and Toronto (61%).
+This is similar to the New and the Paris Metro, but lower than Chicago (48%) and Toronto (61%).

-These improvements have enabled governments to reduce their level of support for urban rail operations by 35-40% compared with 10 years ago to around \$600 million per year.
-However, the cost of Trans Adelaide's urban rail services and some NSW CityRail services is increased by diesefuel excise.
-These operators are "off-road" users of diesel fuel, but are unable to claim the diesel fuel excise rebate.
-In TransAdelaide's case, this increases operating costs by 3.5%.
+These improvements have enabled governments to reduce their level of support for urban by 35-40% compared with 10 years ago to around \$600 million per year.
+However, the Trans Adelaide's urban rail services and some NSW CityRail services is increased by dies These operators are "off-road" users of diesel fuel, but are unable to claim the diesel fuel In TransAdelaide's case, this increases operating costs by 3.5%.